troclaux/notes/sql.md

   - `SOME`
   - `ANY`

-Use `IN` when the subquery may return one or more values.
+use `IN` when the subquery may return one or more values

 ```sql
 SELECT id, song_name, artist_id